AgereJoseph1/laravel_web_app/README.md

 ## License

-This project is licensed under the [License Name](LICENSE) - see the LICENSE file for details.
+This project is licensed under the [MIT](LICENSE) - see the LICENSE file for details.
 ```